kyma-project/serverless/docs/user/01-70-switch-to-external-registry.md

 EOF
 ```

->**CAUTION:** If you want to create a cluster-wide Secret, you must create it in the `kyma-system` Namespace and add the `serverless.kyma-project.io/config: credentials` label.
-Read more about [requirements for Secret CRs](/docs/user/07-30-switching-registries.md).

 ### Test the registry switch

 [Create a Function](/docs/user/03-10-create-inline-function.md) in the `default` Namespace and check if the Function's Deployment points to the external registry using this command: